shifty051/PiGlow/README.md

 tickS.py -Cyles the LEDs ON in sequential order.
 Once all are activated, cycles them OFF in reverse order (from the                  centre)

+spiralS.py - Cycles the LEDs on/off in a spiral motion toward the centre.
+Each colour on each arm is turned on/off in                order

+spiralS-2.py - A modified version of spiralS.py.
+LEDs stay on as they are cycled until all LEDs have been activated, at                                 which they reset to default state.

 Requirements
 ============